fallahn/xygine/tutorial/part_4/readme.md

 This component has one property in particular which can also be useful in the soon-to-be created `CollisionSystem`, namely an AABB (axis aligned bounding box) in the form of an `sf::FloatRect`.
-This AABB is used by the dynamic tree to parition the `Scene`, and quickly retrieve only other AABBs that are nearby.
+This AABB is used by the dynamic tree to partition the `Scene`, and quickly retrieve only other AABBs that are nearby.

 We'll come back to deploying the `BroadphaseComponent`s, but before that let's start on the